How to Write a Book Dedication

 What is a book dedication?
 (When) do you need a book dedication page?
 How do you write a dedication?
 Where does the dedication page go in a book?
 Who should I dedicate my book to?
 Where can I find book dedication examples?

-So, the book dedication: what is it, should you, how should you, what to remember, and some samples for inspiration.
+So, the book dedication: What is it?
+Should you have one?
+How should you write it?
+What to remember, and some samples for inspiration.
 I got you, friend.

 Read on for more on book dedications, sparked by conversations I’ve had with one of the first clients I worked with as a book publishing coach for American nonfiction authors and with the students who’ve taken my on-demand courses on self-publishing a book and getting published with a traditional book publisher.